cyber-murmel/saturn-v.nix/README.md

 # saturn-v.nix
-A convenient environment for bulding and developing saturn-v on NixOS
+A convenient environment for building and flashing saturn-v on NixOS